mtgto/SwiftPMLibraryLicenseGenerator/README.md

 # Related

 - [LicensePlist](https://github.com/mono0926/LicensePlist)
-  - It supports CocoaPods and Carthage, but does not support Swift PM yet.
+  - It supports CocoaPods and Carthage, and also Swift PM.

 # Development